NaazS03/cgSpan/README.md

 This program implements CloseGraph with Python.
 The repository on GitHub is [https://github.com/NaazS03/CloseGraph](https://github.com/NaazS03/CloseGraph)

 The gSpan implementation referenced by this program can be found on GitHub at [https://github.com/betterenvi/gSpan](https://github.com/betterenvi/gSpan).
-This implementation borrows some ideas from [gboost](http://www.nowozin.net/sebastian/gboost/).

 ### Undirected Graphs
 This program supports undirected graphs.